GuidesHow To'sExplained: How To Connect RGB Fans To Motherboard

 Test The Fan Speed

-Connecting 3-pin RGB fans to your motherboard can provide additional cooling power and help reduce heat build-up in your system.
-To ensure that these fans are functioning correctly, you should regularly test the fan speed.
+Connecting 3-pin RGB fans to your motherboard can provide additional cooling power and help reduce system heat buildup.
+We recommend regularly testing the fan speed to ensure these fans function correctly by following steps:

 Assigning Color Modes

 Users must know how to correctly assign color modes after connecting a 3-pin RGB fan to the motherboard.
-To start, users should download and install software from the manufacturer onto their PC if they do not receive one with the product.
-For this, software such as MSI Mystic Light Sync or ASUS Aura Sync can be used.
+First, you should download and install software from the manufacturer onto their PCs if they do not receive one with the product.

 Steps For Connecting 4-Pin RGB Fans To A Motherboard